plotly/graphing-library-docs/style_README.md

 ### Usage

-Once the repo has been cloned successfully (see the main [README.md](https://github.com/plotly/graphing-library-docs/blob/master/README.md#how-to-get-the-application-working-locally)), run `npm install` to install gulp and the necessary dependencies.
+Once you have successfully cloned the repo (see the main [README.md](https://github.com/plotly/graphing-library-docs/blob/master/README.md#how-to-get-the-application-working-locally)), run `npm install` to install gulp and the necessary dependencies.

 Generally it's best to work with two terminal sessions: one for `bundle exec jekyll …` and another to keep the `gulp` task running.